ad0maa/t1a2-portfolio/README.md

 ---

 ## Purpose & Target Audience
 This website was designed as a professional personal website to advertise my experience and skills in web development to potential employees, upon completion of studying.
 It utilizes technologies that I would will be working with once hired.
-As I complete more projects throughout this course and in my own time they will  be added to the portfolio section.
+As I complete more projects throughout this course and in my own time they will  be added to the projects section.

 ### The website provides the viewer with -
 - Contact Information